Wellness Student Spotlights

 "My main way to de-stress is by exercising.
-I was an athlete in college so this has always been my go-to, though now instead of basketball my main form of exercise is yoga.
-I try to take an hour every day to practice, regardless of what is going on at school.
-It keeps me grounded and a lot more pleasant than if I wasn’t practicing."
+I was an athlete in college so this has always been my go-to, though now instead of basketball my main form of exercise is yoga."

 "Time management and staying organized have been critical components for balancing my academic and social responsibilities.
 The work-life balance isn’t even at every given moment, but there should be a balance over the long haul."